gsuarez90/eventLog/README.md

   This project can parse an event ID and its details from Windows Event Viewer.
   The user can edit which ID they would like to call.
 If a user wants to call more than one event, adding nested 'for loops' inside the first one will work.
 After the program calls the event ID/s it then outputs the event to a .txt file.
+  It also sends out an email when the program is triggered.

   I configured this program to run automatically as a .bat file in the event that there is a sudden power loss.
   In Windows Event Viewer, the system logs an ID (41) for this event.
 This most likely happens when the power